3205914485/FLiD/README.md

     ```
 - **Data Preprocessing**

     Use the `preprocess.ipynb` script to process the data.
 Or just skip the step if the dataset has been saved in `processed_data`.
-We provide `wikipedia.zip` here.
+Here we provide wikipedia.

 - **Training**
   - **Step 1: Warmup**